Wind profiles for WKB Prandtl models based on slope and free air flow: Combining models for steep and flat terrain

 \section{Combining models for steep and flat terrain}

-The modelling of micro-meteorology in an alpine valley for the purpose of pollutant dispersion calculations is one of our own uses of the previously discussed theory.
+Our own application of the theory discussed earlier involves using it to calculating pollutant dispersion in an alpine valley.
 The key difficulty now is how to merge the models for flat and steep terrain.
 We must first calculate the height at which these two models overlap.
 We call this height Prandtl-layer height and calculate it as follows:

 where $z_{*}=z/\cos{(\alpha)}$; $u_{WKB}(z)$ is taken from (\ref{eq:x0}) and $\theta_{WKB}(z)$ from (\ref{eq:theta}) and (\ref{eq:x0}). $u_{MO}(.)$ and $\theta_{MO}(.)$ are corresponding parameters for flat terrain based on Monin-Obukhov similarity theory, e.g. \cite{DeWisher2014}.
 Eq. (\ref{eq:h0}) minimizes the mean relative error between $u_{WKB}(z), u_{MO}(z_{*})$, and $\theta_{WKB}(z), \theta_{MO}(z_{*})$ to get $h_0$. \\